- Home

 For Non-EU Citizens

-Short Stays: Non-EU citizens may need a Schengen visa for short visits (up to 90 days).
-This visa allows travel to Barcelona and other Schengen countries.
+Short Stays: Non-EU citizens may need a Schengen visa for short visits (up to 90 days within a 180-day period).
+This visa allows free movement across Barcelona, the rest of Spain, and all other Schengen Area countries.

-Long Stays: For stays longer than 90 days, non-EU citizens need a visa appropriate to their purpose of stay (e.g., student visa, work visa, or residence visa).
-They must apply for this visa at the Spanish consulate or embassy in their home country.
+Long Stays: For stays longer than 90 days, non-EU citizens must secure an appropriate visa based on their purpose of stay (e.g., student visa, work visa, or non-lucrative residence visa) at the Spanish consulate or embassy in their home country.

-To gain a residence permit in Barcelona, the process depends on your nationality and the purpose of your stay.
-Non-EU citizens benefit from the residence permit in Spain by applying for a work, visa, student visa, or non-lucrative visa and etc.
+The process of obtaining a residence permit in Barcelona varies by nationality and the nature of your stay.
+Non-EU citizens can secure a Spanish residence permit by applying for pathways such as a work permit, student visa, non-lucrative visa, or Digital Nomad Visa.

 FAQs